dennybiasiolli/reveal.js/slides/vuex-to-pinia/vuex-pinia-small-comparison-01.md

 - Pinia works with Vue 2 and Vue 3

-- Mutations no longer exist

-    Often perceived as extremely verbose.
+- Simpler API than Vuex<br>Mutations no longer exist, often perceived as extremely verbose.

 - No need to create custom complex wrappers to support TypeScript